jasonmpittman/100-days-of-alife-code/r1-log.md

 ### D13R1
 Continued working on boolean CA. Built rough outline for rules engine and refined seed and generation inputs functions.
 Coding on travel is challenging.

+### D14R1
+Worked on boolean CA and simple graphical L-system.
+Boolean ca just needs rules and L-System needs to compute final string for the turtle to eat.